The J. Steele Gow Political Internship Fund at Carnegie Mellon University

 - After completing the summer internship, students must provide a summary of their internship experience that includes reflections on internship learning outcomes, personal growth, professional development, and future career interests.

-Applications for the Gow Political Internship Fund are due by February 15.
+Applications for the Gow Political Internship Fund for summer 2024 will be due February 15, 2024.
 Once selected, IPS will work with the selected students to secure an internship.
 Students may begin applying to internships prior to selection in the program but an internship need not be confirmed in order to apply for the Gow Political Internship Fund.
 Students must take an active role in the internship search process.

 Students are responsible for identifying and paying for their own housing in Washington, DC, although general housing information is provided by the program.